ChinoUkaegbu/comicassignment.github.io/README.md

 ### **Implementation**

++ **Index/Loading Page**

+  Will you help us find the missing cat??
+Help or Ignore.
+In the loading page, we decided to let the reader decide if he or she wants to help us find the missing cat or not.
+We did this by making two buttons.
+Clicking the help button will lead to the first pannel of the comic, while clicking the ignore button will.. make us cry.
+The gif file was made through photoshop.

 + **Panel 1**

   The first panel sets an introduction to the whole comic.
 It introduces how a cat has gone missing and the whole journey is about finding it!
 Photoshop was used to crop the image of the wanted cat.
 After that, a black and white filter (done through grayscale) was used to deliver a serious mood.